 Hannah teaches design studio as adjunct faculty at the University of Utah School of Architecture and regularly serves on design juries.
-She has also served on the Board of Directors for the Utah AIA, has participated in the AIA Utah Young Architects Forum, and currently sits as a Trustee for the Utah Museum of Contemporary Art (UMOCA).
+She has served on the Board of Directors for the Utah AIA, participated in the AIA Utah Young Architects Forum, and currently sits as a Trustee for the Utah Museum of Contemporary Art (UMOCA).
 Her work has placed in several design competitions, and won architectural awards, including the AIA Utah Honor Award.

 Scott Yribar, AIA, CPHC

 Scott Yribar is an architect with a passion for how things fit together.
 Whether it’s a façade composition or a window installation detail, he is interested in how a group of disparate parts can be assembled to make a whole that is at once beautiful and functionally optimal.

 With a deep belief that buildings must lessen their impact on the natural environment, Scott is committed to finding solutions to the tension that arises between ‘Architecture’ and energy efficiency.